lisa-rosenberg/rain-world-ecosystem-plus/README.md

 ## Description

 ### Goal
-Adds dynamic food-seeking behavior, grazing, and hunger to non-player creatures.
-Enhances ecosystem realism with food competition, AI hibernation, and inter-species predation.
+EcosystemPlus aims to enhance the realism of Rain World's ecosystem by adding dynamic AI behaviors such as grazing, food-seeking, hunger-driven actions, and inter-species predation.
+It introduces resource competition, optional AI hibernation mechanics, and an overall more immersive food chain.

 ### Current State
-This project is currently a work in progress (WIP) and not yet functional.
+⚠️ Work in Progress – This mod is not yet fully functional.

 ## For Developers
 **Note:** The following guide was written with myself in mind while learning how to set everything up - mainly as a future reference if I ever have to go through this madness again. 😄